vaisnavishan/heart-stroke/README.md

-This is an informative web app regarding hypertension.
-This also includes a chatbot!
 ## Table of contents
 * [Demo](#demo)
 * [About](#about)
 * [Available Scripts](#available-scripts)

-## General info
+## Demo
-This project is simple Lorem ipsum dolor generator.
+This project is an informative web app regarding hypertension.
+This also includes a chatbot!.

-## Technologies
+## About
 Project is created with:
 * Lorem version: 12.3
 * Ipsum version: 2.33